FlowFuse/flowfuse/docs/install/docker/windows-docker-ce.md

 Open PowerShell as an administrator and run the following commands:

-1. Install WSL and default Linux distribution (Ubuntu) using the following command:
+1. Install WSL and the default Linux distribution (Ubuntu) using the following command:
    ```powershell
    wsl --install
    ```